Government of Kerala: Kerala Council of Ministers

 Like in other Indian states, the executive arm of the state is responsible for the day-to-day management of the state.
-It consists of the governor, the chief minister and the Council of Ministers (also known as cabinet).
-The chief minister and the council of ministers also have been appointed by the governor.
+It consists of the governor, the chief minister and the council of ministers (also known as cabinet).
+The governor appoints the chief minister, and on the chief minister’s advice appoints the other ministers, while the chief minister allocates portfolios among them.
 The governor summons prorogues and dissolves the legislature.
 He can close the legislative assembly on the recommendation of the chief minister.
 Judiciary has been separated from the executive in Kerala like other Indian states.

 The executive authority is headed by the Chief Minister of Kerala, who is the de facto head of state and is vested with most of the executive powers; the Legislative Assembly's majority party leader is appointed to this position by the Governor.
-The present Chief Minister is Pinarayi Vijayan, who took office on 25 May 2016.
+The present Chief Minister is V.D.
+Satheesan, who took office on 18 May 2026.
 Generally, the winning party decides the chief minister.
 In many cases, the party focuses a chief ministerial candidate during the election.

 The Council of Ministers, which answers to the Legislative Assembly, has its members appointed by the Governor; the appointments receive input from the Chief Minister.
 They are collectively responsible to the legislative assembly of the State.
 Generally, the winning party and its chief minister chooses the ministers list and submit the list for the Governor's approval.